mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

 ## Language Guidelines**
 1. Specify Desktop app or Mobile App if a feature is not dependent on the server release
 2. Use common wording, e.g. say "Servers" instead of "Sites", or say "Browser" instead of "Webapp"
-3. "Better messaging experience" is too vague
+3. Avoid phrases like "Better messaging experience" that are too vague
 4. Do not use internal names of features, such as "Unread toasts", "Deep linking"

 ## One great screenshot a month